bolkedebruin/rdpgw/README.md

 and RDP file will download to your desktop.
 This file can be opened by one of the remote desktop clients and it will try to connect to the gateway and desktop host behind it.

+## Integration
+The gateway exposes an endpoint for the verification of user tokens at https://yourserver/tokeninfo .
+The query parameter is 'access_token' so you can just do a GET to https://yourserver/tokeninfo?access_token=<token> .
+It will return 200 OK with the decrypted token.

+In this way you can integrate, for example, it with [pam-jwt](https://github.com/bolkedebruin/pam-jwt).

 ## TODO
 * Integrate Open Policy Agent